What is Project Based Learning? Project Based Learning: Explained.

 Presentation materials are neat, attractive, and creative.

-Student effectively uses technology to solve problems and think outside of the box.
+Student effectively uses technology to solve problems and think outside of the box. | Student demonstrates sufficient effort and attempts to be original and creative.

 Student successfully uses technology to support the message of the presentation.

-Student demonstrates some effort, but makes little attempt to be original or creative.
+Most materials used were quality products; neat, easy to see and hear. | Student demonstrates some effort, but makes little attempt to be original or creative.

 Student merely satisfies requirements and adds nothing more.